 - CASE DISMISSAL: The Board may dismiss a case if they determine there was not a violation of the Arizona Nurse Practice Act or Arizona law.

-- LETTER OF CONCERN: A letter from the AZBN expressing concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the NPA.
-(Not uncommon for a first time DUI)
+- LETTER OF CONCERN: A letter from the AZBN expressing concern that the nurse’s conduct was not ideal.
+However, the behavior does not necessarily violate the NPA.
+(Not uncommon for a first-time DUI)

-- REVOCATION: If the AZBN revokes a nurse’s license the nurse will be unable to provide care for a minimum of five yrs.
-After the five year period the nurse will have to reapply for their license after the five year period has ended.
-If the nurse reapplies for licensure the nurse must must demonstrate that the grounds for revocation (substance abuse, mental health problems, criminal convictions, medical issues) has been rectified.
+- REVOCATION: If the AZBN revokes a nurse’s license, the nurse will be unable to provide care for a minimum of five years.
+After five years, the nurse will have to reapply for their license after the five-year period has ended.
+If the nurse reapplies for licensure, they must demonstrate that they have rectified what would be grounds for revocation (substance abuse, mental health problems, criminal convictions, medical issues).

 - VOLUNTARY SURRENDER: The nurse voluntarily gives up their license.
-The benefit of a voluntary surrender is that the Board is usually willing to reduce the amount of time until a nurse can reapply (between 2 to 3 years).
+The benefit of a voluntary surrender is that the Board usually reduces the time until a nurse can reapply (between 2 to 3 years).

-- SUSPENSION: A suspension stops the nurse from practicing as a nurse for a period of time until the Board lifts the suspension.
+- SUSPENSION: Suspension stops the nurse from practicing as a nurse for a while until the Board lifts the suspension.

-- PROBATION: Probation is offered through a Consent Agreement.
+- PROBATION: The board offers probation through a Consent Agreement.
 The Consent Agreement requires the nurse to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).
+Alternatively, refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).